LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 ## Description of the repository

 This repository hosts the codes for the proposed functions.
 All proposed functions can be found in the R folder alongside the R script, _Figures_Reproducible_, to reproduce the figures in the main text and supplementary material of the article.
-The data folder contains XX
+The data folder contains the text script with the necessary results to apply the poposed functions.
+We are interested on the summary treatment effect and between-trial variance for each missingness scenario.
+The results have been obtained by performing Bayesian random-effect pairwise meta-analysis (for the continuous outcome measured using the standardised mean difference) and network meta-analysis (for the binary outcome measured using the odds ratio in the logarithmic scale) with the incorporation of the pattern-mixture model.

 The next sections briefly illustrate the functions of our novel decision framework for robustness of the primary analysis results with emphasis on the summary treatment effects: the `RobustnessIndex()`, and the `HeatMap.AllComparisons.RI()`.